Get started

 For consumer AI, orchestration must handle: model-agnostic LLM integration (connecting to OpenAI, Anthropic, Google, Mistral, and others through a unified interface), multi-step agentic workflows with tool calling and structured outputs, failover management across providers, rate limit handling, and the ability to compose complex pipelines from pre-optimized building blocks rather than writing infrastructure from scratch.

-Inworld Agent Runtime is the orchestration layer purpose-built for this problem.
-Its C++ core handles realtime multimodal interactions at thousands of queries per second.
-Developers build agents via the Inworld Portal or CLI, deploy them as hosted endpoints, and access the full platform through a single API.
-Agent Runtime is free; developers pay only for model consumption.
+Inworld Realtime API is the orchestration layer purpose-built for this problem.
+It handles realtime multimodal interactions at thousands of queries per second.
+Developers build agents via the Inworld Portal or CLI, deploy them as hosted endpoints, and access the full stack through a single API.
+Developers pay only for model consumption.

 3. Observability and Experimentation